CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/test_failure_comprehension_report.md

 - Some tests use hardcoded values, which could make them brittle.
 - The tests seem to focus on basic functionality, and there may be a lack of tests for edge cases or error conditions.

-## OpenEchoSystem.Core.Globalization.UnitTest
+## ConsmicLexicon.Foundation.Globalization.UnitTest

 ### Purpose

-This project tests the functionality of the `OpenEchoSystem.Core.xGlobalization` namespace, which provides utilities related to cultural and regional settings, augmenting `System.Globalization`.
+This project tests the functionality of the `ConsmicLexicon.Foundation.xGlobalization` namespace, which provides utilities related to cultural and regional settings, augmenting `System.Globalization`.

 ### Key Classes and Methods Being Tested